arielccjr/Journal2025/README.txt

                 : Then/Else/Next...
                 : Continue: Skips to the next iteration.
 To bypass unnecessary code in specific cases.
                 : Break: Exits a loop or switch statement early.
 To terminate iterations based on conditions.
-    ~TRANSFORMERS ARCHITECTURE: "Attention is all needed."
-        ~1: Encoder-Decoder Architecture
-            : Encoder: Processes the input sentence into a fixed representation.
-Input word + positional encoding >>> (multi-head self attention >>> neural network) * Number >>> encoded representation
-            : Decoder: Generates the output sequence, one word at a time.
-Previous output word + positional encoding >>> (multi-head self attention >>> (encoded representations) attention >>> neural network) * Number >>> encoded representation
-        ~2: Self-Attention Mechanism
-            Instead of using RNNs, the Transformer calculates attention scores for all words in a sentence simultaneously.
-            Multi-Head Attention enables different aspects of word relationships to be captured.
-        ~3: Positional Encoding: Since Transformers do not process sequences sequentially, positional encoding is added to retain information about word order.
-        ~4: Feed-Forward Layers: Each word's representation is passed through fully connected layers to extract deeper features.
-        ~5: Masked Self-Attention in the Decoder: Prevents words from attending to future words (maintains causality).
-        ~6: Output Prediction: The decoder predicts the next word using a softmax function, generating the final output.
-        ~7: Optimization and Training
-            Uses the Adam optimizer with learning rate scheduling.
-            Dropout and Label Smoothing are applied for regularization.
-            Beam Search is used for better sentence generation. ~SEARCH/Queries: Retrieves specific data from the database.
-To access and analyze stored information.
-                ~1: Define Initial State: Start with a known state.
-                ~2: Check Goal State: Verify if the current state meets the goal criteria.
-                ~3: Expand Nodes: Generate possible next states from the current state.
-                ~4: Store in Frontier: Maintain a list of unexplored nodes.
-                ~5: Use Search Strategy: Choose the next state based on the algorithm.
-                ~6: Avoid Infinite Loops: Track visited states to prevent redundant exploration.

     ~POSTAL MECHANICS, MARITIME LAW, SEE-PASS, SEA-TREATY, DRYDOCK, DROGUE LAW: Flags, International Beaureau of Weights and Measures in France, Stamps, Autograph
     ~ROBERT'S RULE OF ORDER provides a standardized structure for conducting meetings efficiently and fairly.
         ~1: Call to Order: The chairperson calls the meeting to order, marking the official start.